mcfwalker/qwkshot/docs/features/p2p/environmental-analyzer/README.md

 # Environmental Analyzer

 ## Overview
 The Environmental Analyzer is a core component of the Prompt-to-Path (P2P) pipeline that analyzes the spatial environment around a 3D object.
-It works in conjunction with the Scene Analyzer to provide precise measurements and constraints for camera path generation.
+It works in conjunction with the Scene Analyzer to provide precise measurements and constraints for camera path generation and animation.
 The environment is modeled as a cubed volume with the object centered on its floor plane.

 ## Status
 ⚠️ **Current Status**: Functional but with storage issues
 - Data persistence challenges with metadata storage
 - Complex nested structure handling needs optimization
 - Integration with metadata storage requires refinement
+- Camera start position validation implemented
+- Animation path constraints integrated

 ## Features